By ProFellow Founder, Dr. Vicki Johnson

 Internal vs. External Fellowships

 There are two types of graduate fellowships that can be used to fund your tuition: internal and external.
-Internally, graduate schools sometimes offer full or partial merit-based fellowships to the top applicants.
-An example is the Roy H. Park Leadership Fellows Program for top MBA students at Cornell University.
-Internal fellowships are sponsored by the school or department and sometimes are not openly advertised.
+Internally, graduate schools sometimes offer “full funding” packages or full or partial merit-based fellowships to the applicants at acceptance.
+Internal funding and fellowships are sponsored by the school or department.
 You may have to submit an additional application component or apply to the graduate program early to be considered for these awards.
 Sometimes there is no additional application and all candidates are considered.
 The department may also offer needs-based tuition scholarships to some portion of applicants, but this is rare at the graduate level.
 To find information about the university department’s merit and needs-based internal funding opportunities, check the department’s website for prospective applicants.